Danielmg09/Artist-Agency-Web/README.md

 ## Artist-Agency-Web
 ### Web management app created with .NET Framework using C#, SQLServer, Entity Framework and ASP.NET

-Sample database file included in 'DB' folder

-This is a class exercise to practise with C# (classes and inheritance), databases and their integration in a MVC pattern app using different frameworks ad utilities in Visual Studio.
+Sample database file included in 'DB' folder.
+SQL file and bacpac ( choose one ) This is a class exercise to practise with C# (classes and inheritance), databases and their integration in a MVC pattern app using different frameworks ad utilities in Visual Studio.

 In this management app you can manage jobs and clients: